nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

   * create a folder named 'data' and create a pdf file named 'abcd.pdf'
   * create a folder named 'img' and create a png file named 'def.png'

-## change the static folder path and static folder URL
+## change default static folder path and static folder URL

-## host static files from a specific folder using 'send_from_directory' function
+## host static files from additional folder using 'send_from_directory' function
 * Suppose we desire to serve static files from a different folder (say 'reports') instead of 'static' folder
 * We can use `send_from_directory` function to serve a file from desired folder given the path of the file inside the folder
 * So the